huskyroboticsteam/mission-control/README.md

 {
   type: "cameraStreamOpenRequest",
   camera: string,
-  fps: int
+  fps: number
 }
 ```

 ### Parameters
 - `camera` - the name of the camera
-- `fps` - the frame rate of the camera stream
+- `fps` - the frame rate of the camera stream as an integer

 ## Camera Stream Close Request